hyginn/rptPlus/README.md

 This is all it takes, but the details take care.
 You will go through the following steps:

-1. Define your package name and create a new GithHub project;
+1. Define your package name and create a new GitHub project;
 2. Make a new RStudio project on your local machine that is linked to your GitHub project;
 3. Download a ZIP archive of `rptPlus` and copy all the core files over to your project folder;
 4. Customize your files;